Manila: Japanese occupation era

-Post-war years and the Ferdinand Marcos era (1946–1986)
+The postwar and independence era

 After the war, reconstruction efforts started.
 Buildings like Manila City Hall, the Legislative Building (now the National Museum of Fine Arts), and Manila Post Office were rebuilt, and roads and other infrastructures were repaired.
 In 1948, President Elpidio Quirino moved the seat of government of the Philippines to Quezon City, a new capital in the suburbs and fields northeast of Manila, which was created in 1939 during the administration of President Manuel L. Quezon.
 The move ended any implementation of the Burnham Plan's intent for the government center to be at Luneta.

 When Arsenio Lacson became the first elected Mayor of Manila in 1952, before which all mayors were appointed, Manila underwent a "Golden Age", regaining its pre-war moniker "Pearl of the Orient".
 After Lacson's term in the 1950s, Manila was led by Antonio Villegas for most of the 1960s.
 Ramon Bagatsing was mayor from 1972 until the 1986 People Power Revolution.

 During the administration of Ferdinand Marcos, Metro Manila was created as an integrated unit with the enactment of Presidential Decree No. 824 on November 7, 1975.
 The area encompassed four cities and thirteen adjoining towns as a separate regional unit of government.
 On June 24, 1976, the 405th anniversary of the city's founding, President Marcos reinstated Manila as the capital of the Philippines for its historical significance as the seat of government since the Spanish Period.
 At the same time, Marcos designated his wife Imelda Marcos as the first governor of Metro Manila.
 She started the rejuvenation of the city and re-branded Manila the "City of Man".

-During the martial law era, Manila became a center of resistance activity; youth and student demonstrators repeatedly clashed with the police and military.
-In 1986, the non-violent People Power Revolution led by Corazon Aquino and Cardinal Jaime Sin ousted Marcos from power.